Recent Advances on Neural Network Pruning at Initialization: Summary and Open Problems

 \subsection{Summary of Pruning at Initialization}

-Easily seen, the biggest paradigm shift from TP (traditional pruning) to PaI is to use a randomly initialized model to inherit weights for the sparse network, just as the PaI term suggested.
-The primary goal is to achieve efficient \textit{training}, in contrast to efficient \textit{inference} aimed by TP.
+Easily seen, the biggest paradigm shift from PaT to PaI is to use a randomly initialized model to inherit weights for the sparse network, just as the PaI term (pruning at \textit{initialization}) suggested.
+The primary goal is to achieve efficient \textit{training}, in contrast to efficient \textit{inference} aimed by PaT.
 This section answers what are the similarities and major differences between PaI~\vs~the traditional fashion in a big-picture level.

-\bb{Sparse training: Much overlap between PaI and TP}.
-Not surprisingly, there is considerable overlap between PaI and TP. \textbf{(1)} For LTH-like works, the adopted pruning scheme is mainly (iterative) magnitude pruning, which has been developed for more than 30 years and widely considered as the most simple pruning method. \textbf{(2)} For pre-selected-mask methods, the proposed pruning criteria for PaI are reminiscent of those proposed in TP (Tab.~\ref{tab:pruning_criterion}).
-Therefore, we may continue seeing the wisdom in TP being transferred to PaI.
+\bb{Sparse training: Much overlap between PaI and PaT}.
+Not surprisingly, there is considerable overlap between PaI and PaT. \textbf{(1)} For LTH-like works, the adopted pruning scheme is mainly (iterative) magnitude pruning, which has been developed for more than thirty years and widely considered as the most simple pruning method. \textbf{(2)} For pre-selected-mask methods, the proposed pruning criteria for PaI are reminiscent of those proposed in PaT (Tab.~\ref{tab:pruning_criterion}).
+Therefore, we may continue seeing the wisdom in PaT being transferred to PaI.

-In terms of the 4 primary aspects in pruning (Sec.~\ref{subsec:traditional_pruning}), PaI does not bring much change to the pruning ratio, criterion, and schedule.
+In terms of the four primary aspects in pruning (Sec.~\ref{subsec:traditional_pruning}), PaI does not bring much change to the pruning ratio, criterion, and schedule.
 However, for \textit{sparsity structure}, it does have a significant impact.
 First, structured pruning (or filter pruning) itself is not much interesting in the context of PaI because given the layer-wise sparsity ratios filter pruning at initialization reduces to \textit{training from scratch} a dense network (with a smaller width).
 Then the major technical problem is how to initialize a slimmer network properly, which has been well-explored.
 This is probably why most PaI works focus on unstructured pruning rather than structured pruning.
 Second, the well-known LTH is proposed for unstructured pruning.
 As far as we know, to date, \textit{no} work has validated the hypothesis with filter pruning.
 The reason behind is still elusive.